-Give a 24 year old boy with next to no financial education that kind of money and I’ll tell you right now it’s also a good recipe for disaster.
-It took a close friend dying in a tragic house fire to put things into perspective for me and I resigned to travel the world like I’d intended to when I left high school some 7 years earlier.
+Give a 24-year-old boy with next to no financial education that kind of money and I’ll tell you right now it’s also a good recipe for disaster, but again some valuable lessons learned.

 NOW THIS IS WHERE THE ONLINE INCOME FIRST CAME TO MIND

-After a year of traveling the Americas, I was hooked on this wonderful world and the joys that traveling had to offer, however my saving were starting to look dismal.
-With a creative eye for business, even back then before there was facebook marketplace, Amazon fulfilment or many of the other e-commerce platforms we have today, I started a simple online style business through facebook and PayPal, called “My Mexican Mission” selling physical products from the south of Mexico to people all over the world.
+After a year of traveling the Americas, I was hooked on this wonderful world and the joys that traveling had to offer, however, my savings were starting to look dismal.
+With a creative eye for business, even back then before there was a Facebook marketplace, Amazon fulfillment or many of the other e-commerce platforms we have today, I started a simple online style business through Facebook and PayPal, called “My Mexican Mission” selling physical products from the south of Mexico to people all over the world.

-It was mainly friends though because to be honest, I really had next to no idea what I was doing or how to leverage social media, that said, by taking and fulfilling orders myself, I was able to make enough money to live a comfortable life in Mexico and save enough money to by a flight to Colombia where a good friend was starting a business and had offered me some work, but this essentiality was my first taste at the value of online business.
+It was mainly friends though because, to be honest, I really had next to no idea what I was doing or how to leverage social media, SEO or any other online marketing, that said, by taking and fulfilling orders myself, I was able to make enough money to live a comfortable life in Mexico but this essentiality was my first taste at the value of online business.